 Analysis: 95% of 42 students met competency during the 2018-2019 assessment cycle.
-Based on then analysis of these results, faculty determined to continue to use the annual field orientation as a means of preparing field instructors to provide quality supervision.
+Faculty determined to continue to use the annual field orientation as a means of preparing field instructors to provide quality supervision.
 The BSW program also incorporated mid semester surveys to assess for issues arising in the field internship.
-As a result, in AC 2019-2020, students met this competency as measured by the Field Instrument with 98% of 52 students meeting competency.
+As a result, in AC 2019-2020, students met this competency as measured by the Field Instrument with 98% of 56 students meeting competency.